 2. Museu Picasso de Barcelona

-• Free all day on the first Sunday of each month; also free on Sunday afternoons and Thursdays from 4:00 pm.
+• Free all day on the first Sunday of each month (advance reservation required);

 • Over 4,000 works focused on Picasso’s early periods.